v3x4t0r/learn_spanish_words/README.md

 ## Planned features
 - **Stars System**: Awards stars for every set of 30 correct answers, resetting upon receiving a wrong answer, to motivate learning.
+- **Changing Mastery Criteria**: Adjust `CORRECT_ANSWERS_REQUIRED_FOR_MASTERY` in the script to change how many times a word must be answered correctly before it's considered mastered.

 ## Requirements
 - Python 3.6 or later